Keyboard shortcuts

 Note on Static Shape Requirements

-When compiling functions for execution on the MN-Core 2 backend, it's important to note that the functions passed to the compiler must only contain static shapes.
+When compiling functions for execution on the MN-Core 2 backend, it is important to note that the functions passed to the compiler must only contain static shapes.
 Static shapes refer to the fixed dimensions of tensors at compile-time and do not involve dynamic graphs such as if statements or loops.
 In particular, the following restrictions apply to the functions:

 • Tensors must have fixed dimensions at compile-time.